The Guide to Teaching English and Living in Bangkok

 Housing

-You can find a decent apartment not too far from the city center for between 5,000-10,000 baht ($150-300) per month.
-If you can speak some Thai, or have a Thai friend who can help with the initial negotiations and paperwork, you can find something toward the lower end of that range.
-I live a 10-minute walk from a metro station that is three stops away from central Bangkok.
-I have a small room in a clean apartment-block, with fairly dependable WIFI and limited cable TV (CNN and Fox Movies are my only English channels).
-I pay 4,500 baht ($140) per month, but there are similar flats in the area for around 5,000-6,000 ($150-190).
-Websites are helpful for an apartment search, but it’s also good to just walk around a neighborhood in an area that you like and look for “for rent” signs.
+You can find a decent apartment near the city center for 5,000-10,000 baht ($150-300) monthly.
+If you can speak some Thai or have a Thai friend who can help with the initial negotiations and paperwork, you can find something toward the lower end of that range.
+I live a 10-minute walk from a metro station three stops from central Bangkok.
+I have a small room in a clean apartment block, with fairly dependable WIFI and limited cable TV (CNN and Fox Movies are my only English channels).
+I pay 4,500 baht ($140) per month, but similar flats in the area cost around 5,000-6,000 ($150-190).
+Websites are helpful for an apartment search, but it’s also good to walk around a neighborhood in an area you like and look for “for rent” signs.

 Food

-You can eat pretty cheaply in Bangkok by sticking to street food, markets, and mall food courts.
+You can eat cheaply in Bangkok by sticking to street food, markets, and mall food courts.
 I get a daily double-egg omelet on rice for $1.00 before work.
 I have a meal with a bottle of water for around $1.50-3.00 in a mall food court in the evening.
 Including three squares, a daily Thai iced tea, and some snacks, I spend around $6-7 per day on food.
-This equals around $200 per month.
+My daily food budget equals about $200 per month.
 You can get a nice meal in a restaurant for $3-10.
-You can find a wide range of food including pizzas, Middle-Eastern food, Indian food, Mexican food, and most other cuisines you can think of.
+You can find a wide range of food, including pizzas, Middle-Eastern food, Indian food, Mexican food, and most other cuisines.

 Transportation

-Despite its famous traffic jams, Bangkok has the best public transport among large cities in the region, excepting Singapore.
-The bus system is difficult to learn, but it is extensive, cheap and useful outside of rush hours.
-The Metro and BTS Skytrain lines make it easy to get around the city quickly, and also allow you to live more cheaply in outlying areas and take the train into the city center for work.
+Despite its famous traffic jams, Bangkok has the best public transport among large regional cities, except Singapore.
+The bus system is difficult to learn but is extensive, cheap, and valuable outside rush hours.
+The Metro and BTS Skytrain lines make it easy to get around the city quickly and allow you to live more cheaply in outlying areas and take the train into the city center for work.
 (Language centers tend to be located within walking distance of a Metro or BTS station, but not public or private schools.)
 If you’re near a waterway, you may also be able to take a cheap water taxi to avoid the traffic.